-That’s why Awakened Thought subscribers have access to a guided metta meditation.
+That’s why the Awakened Thought page has a hypnotic guided metta meditation.
 All it takes is disciplined listening.

 I won’t lie – this exercise takes work.
 You could easily spend months on this, even with someone guiding you.
 You’ll have setbacks and frustrations.